RSS

 kool-hercIn the religious folklore that is Hip Hop, DJ Kool Herc is the Father, the author of Genesis.
 Every time you nod your head, admire the rhythmic marriage of two disparate beats, kick a drunken freestyle, or watch your favorite athlete hit The Dougie after scoring, you have Clive Campbell to thank.
 If Hip Hop made any sense, every culture junkie would adorn their home with a shiny, brass relief of the revolutionary DJ.
 Yet, despite Herc’s legacy, Hip Hop has tragically failed its founding father.

 This week news spread of Kool Herc’s unfortunate health condition.
 As he painfully battles kidney stones without the financial resources to pay for proper treatment, P. DitchMe and Ricky Rogaine are bragging across the internets about dropping a milli on well deserving skripper booties.
 Every other wealthy beneficiary of Hip Hop is gearing up to host parties and pay 400% club inflation for overpriced bottles of bubbly during Super Bowl weekend.
 Yes, the man who made it possible for Negroes to get rich while spreading the Gospel of Hip Hop writhes in pain, while his ungrateful grandchildren gallivant and wipe their asses with the 10K he needs to pay for his surgery.
 It’s a stark contrast to the growing focus on health and wellness, especially with the rising interest in CBD and Fitness.
+Amidst this opulence, there is a significant, though often overlooked, need for support systems like alcohol addiction rehab.
+As society becomes more aware of the impact of substance abuse, the emphasis on seeking professional help and treatment is more crucial than ever.
+If you’re wondering about the alcohol rehab cost, you can check these resources for more insights.

 WTF is wrong with Hip Hop culture?
 This is not how you honor a founding father of the movement that defines your life.
 Kool Herc, Afrika Bambaataa, and Grand Wizzard Theodore should live in palaces with 200 foot monuments erected to honor their noble contributions to society.
 The blatant disregard Hip Hop has for its heroes reveals why it has devolved into nothing more than irrelevant conjecture and highfalutin niggadry.